Helping to Quickly Remove Your IRS Wage Garnishment

 What can I do before my wages are taken?

-If you have had a garnish placed on your income or accounts, the best course of action you can possibly take is to get in contact with us to know what your options are.
+If you have had an IRS wage garnishment placed on your income or accounts, the best course of action you can possibly take is to get in contact with us to know what your wage garnishment relief options are.
 This is an area of law that we are well versed in, and work with every single day, so really know how to approach an issue like this.

 Taking Care of It Yourself